 Sir Michael Craig-Martin

-‘One of the best books of an artist’s writings in years: elegant, pithy and full of insights’ — Sir Nicholas Serota, Director, Tate
+‘One of the best books of an artist’s writings in years: elegant, pithy and full of insights’ — Sir Nicholas Serota, Chair, Arts Council England and former Director, Tate

 ‘Coherent, absorbing … such a compelling read … Craig-Martin writes brilliantly’ — The Art Newspaper